imteekay/logistic-regression/draft.md

 ![](./images/006.png)

 The squared error cost function doesn't work for logistic regression.
+It isn't as smooth as it's for linear regression.
 The non-linear nature of the model results in  non-convex cost function with many potential local minima.

+Logistic regression requires a cost function more suitable to its non-linear nature.